Create-Technology-S4/.github/profile/README.md

 > ICT Methods: Wizard of Ozz

 Our final presentation revolved around the room directly.
 We have the app hidden from view an only show the projectors.
 A person behind the scenes ensures that everything works as intended.
-A microphone is handed to whom ever is in the room and they may talked into the mic to generate a set of new images, as shown below.
+A microphone is handed to whom ever is in the room, and they may talk into the mic to generate a set of new images, as shown below.

 <p align="center">
   <img src="docs/client-project/room-1.jpeg" width="500" />